tongyao-zhu/query-embedding-mix/README.md

   </tr>
 </table>

-This repository accompanies our ACL 2026 paper, [When Does Mixing Help?
+This repository accompanies our ACL 2026 oral paper, [When Does Mixing Help?
 Analyzing Query Embedding Interpolation in Multilingual Dense Retrieval](https://arxiv.org/abs/2606.13537), on mixed-language queries in multilingual dense retrieval. 🌍🔎 Multilingual users often mix languages in real search queries, but dense retrievers are usually evaluated on monolingual ones — we study what happens when the query representation itself is mixed.

 Given two parallel query translations, we encode both versions, interpolate their embeddings, normalize the result, and retrieve directly from a FAISS index. 🧩